 Effective in all but the coldest months, bladed jigs work with a variety of trailers, based on angler objective.
 The swimbait is a popular option when you want a steady, natural swimming motion.

-Small swimbaits in the 2 1/2- to 3-inch size can be absolutely deadly for smallmouth and spotted bass when rigged on a Mustad Ball Jig.
-These downsized baits also have a solid largemouth application when the fish are focused on tiny baitfish.
+Small swimbaits in the 2 1/2- to 3-inch size can be absolutely deadly when rigged on a Mustad Ball Jig Head with keeper.
+These downsized baits also have a solid Black Bass application when the fish are focused on tiny baitfish.

 This happens often in the fall months when scores of juvenile shad dart in and out of vegetation and bass ignore all but the smallest of presentations.
-In this scenario, rigging the smaller swimbaits on a 1/0 or 2/0 Mustad Alpha-Point Assault Wide Gap hook and fishing it on medium-heavy spinning tackle with TUF-LINE Domin8 braid shows the fish an irresistible offering.
+In this scenario, rigging the smaller swimbaits on a 1/0 or 2/0 Mustad Alpha-Point Assault Wide Gap hook and fishing it on medium-heavy spinning tackle shows the fish an irresistible offering.